hqrshguptq/Recipe-App/README.md

 This is a submission code for Powerplay recruitment.
-It is hosted on Netlify(link is in description).
+It is hosted on Netlify(link is in the description).
-Also it is incomplete still and please evaluate it end of the day today if possible.
-I will complete it before midnight.
-It happened due to some misread email and I just started the project around 10 today.

-Tasks Done:
+Tasks Achieved:

 1. Header and Search Components
 2. APIs integrated.
+3. Added Alert (if entered wrong/not entered).
+4. Recipe feature updated.
-3. Pagination Built.
+5. Pagination Built.
+6. UI fixes.

 Tasks Left:

-4. Filter Feature.
+6. Some fault in Filter Feature.
-5. UI Enhancement

 To Run the app,
 Basically yarn start will do the job.